davidcc73/P4-SFC/README.md

 ## Fixes
-There were inconsistencies in what was refered as `TOS` and `DSCP` in the project, now they are consitent:
+There were inconsistencies in what was referred to as `TOS` and `DSCP` in the project, but now they are consistent:

-* For the P4 code and its .json files with table entries, `TOS` was just the 6 LMS bits of `TOS`, which is `DSCP`, while the remaining 2 bits we correctly assigned as `ECN`.
+* For the P4 code and its .json files with table entries, `TOS` was just the 6 LMS bits of `TOS`, which is `DSCP`, while the remaining 2 bits were correctly assigned as `ECN`.
 So in the P4 code, the `TOS` field was changed to what the field actually is, the `DSCP` field.

 * For Python, the `send.py` demanded a `TOS` value to use in the packes, and by doing that, it manipulated the `ECN`, which is used to do congestion control at run time, so it was changed to ask for just the `DSCP` value.